take action

 House of Representatives: House Energy & Commerce and House Ways & Means

 Having a safe patient limit on the amount of patients that a nurse is forced to take allows for a safer environment for patients, and reduces cost in the long term for hospitals.
 This legislation sets a maximum limit of patients that a nurse must take and it factors in a plan for acuity adjustments that need to be made for patients and staffing.
-Use this Fact Sheet to review and give to your legislator.
+Use these Fact Sheets to review and give to your legislator.

 A copious amount of studies prove that more patients per nurse result in a higher mortality rate.
 Studies also show that there is a long term cost benefit to hospitals due to better nurse retention, decreased occupational injuries, and lessened complications in the hospital.
 Familiarize yourself with the differences between the proposed federal staffing bills, what the ANA supports (ONLY acuity/staffing committees) compared to what NursesTakeDC supports (ratios AND acuity).